-At 45 Km northeast of Corfu Town lies the charming village "LOUTSES", at an altitude of 300 m above sea level, laying in the foothills of the east side of Mount Pantokrator, with the name derived from Albanian roots and meaning place with hole in the ground full of water.
+At 45 Km northeast of Corfu Town lies the charming village "LOUTSES", at an altitude of 300 m above sea level, laying in the foothills of the east side of Mount Pantokrator, with the name derived from Albanian roots and meaning place with hole in the ground full of water!.

 The village is surrounded by traditional olive groves, oak trees, crops and varying wildflowers.

-From every point of the village you will discover more picturesque views of the surrounding hills and sea.
+From every point of the village, you will discover even more picturesque views of the surrounding hills, the iridescent sea the local community.

-There is also a very large cave at Loutses and it is worth spending the time to find it.
-It is partially signed posted, but locals are happy to point you in the right direction if you are lost.
+Loutses is also known for its Cave and definately worth spending the time to visit.
+It is partially signed posted, but locals are happy to point you in the right direction if you lose your way.